 Passing sentence, Mr Justice Sweeney said Wallis had been guilty of "sustained, and in significant measure, devious misconduct which fell far below the standards expected of a police officer".

-He added: "Indeed it was a betrayal of those standards, and was misconduct which, as well as having had an impact on Mr Mitchell himself, has had a significant impact on public trust and confidence in the integrity of police officers."'Out of hand'
+He added: "Indeed it was a betrayal of those standards, and was misconduct which, as well as having had an impact on Mr Mitchell himself, has had a significant impact on public trust and confidence in the integrity of police officers."

 Mr Justice Sweeney also said: "Passing sentence on you I am in no position to decide precisely what happened between the officers and Mr Mitchell in Downing Street, nor do I need to do so.